Nonprofit Organizational Development

 The Leaders Circles® program offered by the Initiative Foundation is a proven way to develop leadership strengths.
 Each group includes five to six nonprofit professionals who are committed to meeting real-life work challenges while learning and practicing new leadership skills.
 Groups are confidential, supportive and focused on learning and action.
 A trained facilitator helps members leverage the group to effectively problem solve and take action on the challenges and opportunities they face as nonprofit professionals.

-To help local nonprofit professionals learn and connect, the Initiative Foundation, along with other area partners, offers quarterly training and information sessions over lunch.
+To help local nonprofit professionals learn and connect, the Initiative Foundation, along with other area partners (including the Central Minnesota Community Foundation, Brainerd Lakes Area Community Foundation, Minnesota Council of Nonprofits, and CliftonLarsonAllen among others), offers quarterly training and information sessions over lunch.

 Brainerd Lunch-and Learns take place at the Brainerd Lakes Area Chamber of Commerce or the Northland Arboretum from 11:45 a.m. to 1:15 p.m.
 All sessions are BYOL--bring your own lunch!